MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gen1-admin-switch.md

 # Known issue - Dataflow Gen1 admin switch affects Dataflow Gen2

-Users are not able to use Dataflow Gen2 when Dataflow Gen1 admin switch is disabled.
+Users aren't able to use Dataflow Gen2 when Dataflow Gen1 admin switch is disabled.

 **APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric.